Fithanso/sportix/README.md

 8. Create symlink for ```sportix/conf/sportix.uwsgi.conf``` into ```/etc/supervisor/conf.d```.
 9. Run ```sudo systemctl start supervisor``` (or ```sudo systemctl restart supervisor```).
 Check that process "sportix_uwsgi" is running by ```sudo supervisorctl status```.
 10. Start NGINX.
 Website should work on http://127.0.0.1:8000.
-11. When using API, you will need JWT access token.
+11. When testing API manually, you will need JWT access token.
 Obtain it on ```/api/v1/accounts/auth/token/``` and use with 'Authorization' header with value
 ```Bearer {token_value}```